zeroc-ice/ice-demos/cpp11/IceGrid/secure/README.md

-This demo shows how to prevent unauthorized access to the IceGrid registry and node, to the Glacier2 administrative router and the Ice.Admin functionality of IceGrid-managed servers.
+This demo shows how to prevent unauthorized access to the [IceGrid registry and node][1], to the [Glacier2 administrative router][2], and to the [Ice.Admin][3] functionality of IceGrid-managed servers.
 These components use IceSSL secure connections to communicate and restrict access to their endpoints.

 The client and server use a regular TCP endpoint to communicate, but they could also use a secure endpoint if necessary.